rafamrslima/100days-codeup/log.md

 ### Day 60/100
 Today I installed Solana locally to start working with the CLI, I created a basic wallet and added SOL in it in the devnet.
 I also learned the basics of the anchor framework to be able to initiate and deploy simple projects.

+### Day 61/100
+Today I created my first solana program, it is a basic program that increments a counter and I deployed it on localnet.
+It was useful to understand some basic concepts of Solana like accounts management and how anchor helps on validating accounts before external calls interact with my on-chain code.